Codes and Standards

 U: Thermal transmittance, usually used for total assembly element

 Conversion tables have been developed by several government agencies.
-Two examples are:
+Three resources are:

 - The conversion tables issued by Natural Resources Canada to support the EnergyStar program